Well-planned, nutritious snacks are a great addition to any weight management plan or healthful eating pattern.

 18. Fresh Fruits

 Sometimes the healthiest thing is the simplest thing.
-You don’t always have to head to the kitchen to cook up healthy snacks.
+You don’t always have to head to the kitchen to cook healthy snacks.

 Fresh fruits are nutrient-dense and uber-healthy.